wei-junn/FED-asg-2/README.md

 1. Listing Management:
 Feature Set:

 Create New Listing: Allow sellers to add new items with categories, photos, descriptions, and price.
+Users have to input name, email and phone number for buyers to contact them.
-Manage Listings: Sellers can view, edit, and delete their active listings on a separate webpage.
+Manage Listings: Sellers can view, edit, and delete their active listings on the admin webpage.
 Active Listings Limit: Limit free active listings to 30 per user.
-Listing timeframe: limit active listings to a maximum of 30 days.
+Listing timeframe: Limit active listings to a maximum of 30 days.
 Bump Listing: Sellers can promote their listings by purchasing a "bump" (using a credit card simulation API like Stripe API).
-Filters: allow users to filter listings by their price, condition(brand new or second hand), category
+Filters: Allow buyers to filter listings by their price, condition(brand new or second hand), category

 Implementation Details: